shiki-ta/shiki-ta.github.io/_pages/about.md

 - *2021.4,2023.4*,Shandong First Prize(Group A),LanQiao Cup.

 # 📖 Educations
-- *2024.09 - now*,ShanghaiTech University,School of Information Science and Technology,MoE Key Laboratory of Intelligent Perception and Human Machine Collaboration,VDI Center,Major in **Computer Technology**
+- *2024.09 - now*,ShanghaiTech University,School of Information Science and Technology,Major in **Computer Technology**
 - *2020.09 - 2024.06*,China University of Petroleum,School of Computer Science and Technology,Major in **Computer Science and Technology**

 # 💻 Interships